smenjas/educational-content/computers.md

 you respect their valuable time.

 ## Consuming Data
-A computer lets you read, or listen, or watch all kinds of content.
-When you go to school, your teachers tell you what to read.
-At the library, you choose.

-TV used to have only a few channels, and the broadcaster decided the schedule.
-Online video often lets you choose what to watch and when.

-When we choose to read or watch something, we often do so because we were influenced by advertising or social media.

-It's tempting to let others choose what we read and watch, but there are options to exercise control.

-Many sites publish their content using an RSS or Atom feed.
+You can choose what you read, or watch, or listen to.
+It's easy to let others choose for you, but then you allow them to control the direction of your life.
+The difference between you now, and you in the past, is the people you've met and the books you've read.

 You can create your own news feed using a feed reader like [Feedly](https://feedly.com/).
 It's free.
 Create an account and add some sites you enjoy.

 There are also many sites that allow you to discover the wealth of knowledge in the world: